Task-Driven Detection of Distribution Shifts with Statistical Guarantees for Robot Learning: Examples

-\textbf{OOD and WD Detection} To demonstrate our detection schemes (Algorithms~\ref{alg:HT-detector} and~\ref{alg:CI-detector}), we evaluate the proportion of datasets $S'\sim \D'^m$ from a given distribution that our detectors declare OOD, WD, or Unknown (Figure~\ref{fig:complete_detection}).
-The x-axis of this plot is the estimated cost (with $d_{thresh} = 500mm$) of the environment as compared to the training environment; positive $\Delta C_O$ indicate (task-relevant) OOD environments (Equation~\ref{eq:task-driven OOD}) and non-negative values indicate (task-relevant) WD environments (Equation~\ref{eq:task-driven WD}).
+\textbf{OOD-adverse and OOD-benign detection.} To demonstrate our detection schemes (Algorithms~\ref{alg:HT-detector} and~\ref{alg:CI-detector}), we evaluate the proportion of datasets $S'\sim \D'^m$ from a given distribution that our detectors declare OOD-adverse, OOD-benign, or WD (Figure~\ref{fig:complete_detection}).
+The x-axis of this plot is the estimated cost (with $d_{thresh} = 500mm$) of the environment as compared to the training environment; positive $\Delta C_A$ indicate (task-relevant) $\oodRightSym$ environments (Equation~\ref{eq:task-driven OOD}) and non-negative values indicate (task-relevant) $\oodLeftSym$ environments (Equation~\ref{eq:task-driven WD}).
 Note that at 0 on the x-axis of this, we draw datasets from the training distribution.
-We observe that our confidence-interval based detector (Algorithm~\ref{alg:CI-detector}, Figure~\ref{fig:complete_CI}) maintains both its false positive and false negative rate guarantee, and does not declare \emph{any} WD environments as OOD or vice versa (see Figure~\ref{fig:swingsim_lowerbound} in Appendix~\ref{app:navigation-exp} for numerical validation of the guaranteed false positive rate).
-Additionally, the p-value based method (Algorithm~\ref{alg:HT-detector}, Figure~\ref{fig:complete_p}) performs very similarly and also does not incorrectly classify OOD as WD or vice versa.
-The accuracy of these declarations, however, comes at the cost of conservatism where both detectors output `Unknown' when $C_S'(\pi) - C_S(\pi)$ is small, i.e., environments which are on the border of OOD/WD.
-We investigate how this could be counteracted by changing $\delta'_O$ and $\delta'_W$ and therefore the desired guarantees (Figure~\ref{fig:changing_delta} and \ref{fig:changing_delta_add}), as well as $d_{thresh}$ (Figure~\ref{fig:changing_dt} in Appendix~\ref{app:navigation-exp}).
+We observe that our confidence-interval based detector (Algorithm~\ref{alg:CI-detector}, Figure~\ref{fig:complete_CI}) maintains both its false positive and false negative rate guarantee, and does not declare \emph{any} $/oodRightSym$ environments as $/oodLeftSym$ or vice versa (see Figure~\ref{fig:swingsim_lowerbound} in Appendix~\ref{app:navigation-exp} for numerical validation of the guaranteed false positive rate).
+Additionally, the p-value based method (Algorithm~\ref{alg:HT-detector}, Figure~\ref{fig:complete_p}) performs very similarly and also does not incorrectly classify OOD-adverse as OOD-benign or vice versa.
+The accuracy of these declarations, however, comes at the cost of conservatism where both detectors output WD when $C_S'(\pi) - C_S(\pi)$ is small, i.e., environments which are on the border of OOD-adverse/OOD-benign.
+One can counteract this by changing $\delta'_A$ and $\delta'_B$ and therefore the desired guarantees.